-“Vaguely lethal” was what I thought it was going to be
+“Vaguely lethal” was what I thought a Spartan workout was going to be

 The waiting area at Fitness First Makati was a small, unremarkable space.
 A strip of elevated ground extending from the gym’s glass paneled entrance, you could almost miss it had it not been bookended by what was, in my view, a very generous offering: pots of coffee hissing silently, the promise of unlimited caffeine calming the persistent anxiety that filled my mornings.
 Though it’s not that that morning was particularly distressful—in fact the idea of taking a break from my office routine so I could instead take a class workout with my colleagues was actually exciting.
 My main issue had nothing to do with the humiliation such classes are bound to bring.
 That, I was up for.
 What spurred my reluctance was the program itself.